 The Importance of Honesty

-Money is the leading cause of stress in relationships, and it’s the number one reason couples fight and the second leading cause of divorce.
+Money is the leading cause of stress in relationships.
+It’s the number one reason married couples fight and the second leading cause of divorce.
 It makes sense that some spouses hide purchases and accounts to avoid conflict, but in the end, this doesn’t solve any issues.
 It simply covers them up.

 If you want to improve your marriage and finances, you’ll need to start talking openly about your finances.